ROCm/Tensile/README.md

 The Cobalt repository includes clients for using and demonstrating Cobalt.

-GEMM - The GEMM client is used to generate Problem.xml files to help with building Cobalt for BLAS libraries.
+**GEMM:** The GEMM client is used to generate Problem.xml files to help with building Cobalt for BLAS libraries.
 It is also able to generate batched GEMMs and GEMMs where the leading stride is greater than 1.

-DNN - The DNN client is used to generate Problem.xml files for doing convolutions.
+**DNN:** The DNN client is used to generate Problem.xml files for doing convolutions.
 Cobalt's current support for convolutions isn't a straight forward convolution kernel, but rather a 7-dimensional tensor contraction mapped to a convolution.
 This client shows how to set that up that complicated problem.

-Simple - The Simple client is a sandbox for trying out new kernel ideas to include in Cobalt.
+**Simple:** The Simple client is a sandbox for trying out new kernel ideas to include in Cobalt.

 ## How many kernels?